 100 x 2.8/3.0 = 93% yield of ethanol, typically

-As discussed in Lesson 5 for pretreatment of lignocellulosic biomass, breaking down of glucose also requires hydrolysis.
+As discussed in Lesson 5 for pretreatment of lignocellulosic biomass, the breaking down of glucose also requires hydrolysis.
 As water ionizes into H+ and OH-, it will break apart a molecule such as maltose into two glucose molecules.
 The reaction does not happen fast without either an enzyme (Lesson 6) or acid/heat (Lesson 5).
-Figure 7.9 shows the ratio of glucose monomer to the glucose subunit in starch.
-When starch is broken down, it is done so by adding the water molecule to form the glucose.
+The figure below shows the ratio of glucose monomer to the glucose subunit in starch.
+When starch is broken down, it is done by adding the water molecule to form the glucose.
 This is where the value for lbs glucose/lb starch is derived for the calculation above.